 David Gutierrez, left, and his mother Carie Aplanalp and families of people with developmental disabilities protested cuts to their services at Civic Center Park in Denver on Wednesday, March 25, 2026.
 (Photo by Hyoung Chang/The Denver Post)

-David Gutierrez, left, and his mother, Carie Aplanalp, during a Medicaid cut services protest at Civic Center Park in Denver on Wednesday, March 25, 2026.
+David Gutierrez, left, and his mother, Carie Aplanalp, join a protest of proposed Medicaid service cuts at Civic Center Park in Denver on Wednesday, March 25, 2026.
 (Photo by Hyoung Chang/The Denver Post)

 ‘Poorest, most marginalized’ face cuts